 - High throughput.
 The device handles over 5000 frames per second in either direction continuously.

 - Proper prioritization of outgoing CAN frames.
-The adapter schedules outgoing frames properly, avoiding inner priority inversion in the transmission queue.
-It is surprising how many commercially available CAN adapters get this wrong.
+The adapter schedules outgoing frames properly, avoiding the inner priority inversion problem in the transmission queue.

 - Large RX buffer allows the device to handle short-term traffic bursts without frame losses when interfaced via low-speed UART.